Paralegal Studies Program - Continuing Legal Education

 - Other State Bars: Georgetown Paralegal will provide attendees with a letter of course completion and any other necessary course documents needed for individuals to file for continuing legal education credits with their state bar associations.

-For more information or to speak with a program advisor, please complete the Request More Information Form, send an email to email@example.com, or call (202) 687-8700 (option 5).
+For more information or to speak with a program advisor, please complete the Request More Information Form, send an email to email@example.com, or call (202) 687-7000.
+Interested students are also encouraged to RSVP for an upcoming information session.